 We encourage food manufacturers to make contact with A&AA as soon as they realise a product has been mislabelled and contains an undeclared allergen.
 The earlier A&AA is informed, the earlier we can alert members and non-members by listing the recalled product on our Food Recall webpage, helping avoid delays.
 A&AA members also receive information in our quarterly newsletter however the recall information may be months old by the time this occurs.

-For a small fee, A&AA can post a letter directly to our members (including schools, childcare facilities).
+For a small fee, A&AA can email directly to our members (including schools, childcare facilities).
 This overcomes the likelihood of allergic individuals and their carers failing to see food recall notices in newspapers and means those without internet access receive timely information also.
 Members of the public can also visit the FSANZ website for food recall information.
 Allergic individuals can also sign up to receivefood recall information from FSANZ via email.

 Allergy & Anaphylaxis Australia (A&AA) encourages food manufacturers to consider allergic consumers when changing a current recipe.
 Recipes that sometimes change without warning are a danger to allergic individuals especially if a food that was once safe, suddenly becomes unsafe with the addition of a major allergen.
 Sometimes a food that once had no allergen warning changes to display a warning.
 This change sometimes occurs because of a change in ingredient suppliers or a change in the production/packaging line.